Like a Dragon Gaiden: The Man Who Erased His Name

 - 67 % negative mentions

-Overall, the stability of the game is mixed; while some users report a few minor glitches that don't significantly impact gameplay, others highlight a range of bugs, stiff animations, and unfinished content.
-Despite these issues, there are also positive remarks about the game's stability, with some praising it as relatively bug-free compared to other AAA titles.
+Overall, the stability of the game is mixed; while some users report minor glitches that don't significantly impact gameplay, others highlight a range of bugs, stiff animations, and a sense of unfinished content.
+However, there are also positive remarks about the developer's ability to release a relatively stable game compared to industry standards.

 “Rgg is one of the last developers of our generation that can launch a game which is not buggy, unstable, unoptimized, or broken beyond oblivion.”